Russia's Gazprom demands Ukraine pay $1.66 billion for June gas

 Twice in the past decade, price disputes have led to reduced supplies of Russian gas to European clients via Ukraine, a conduit for about half the gas Europe imports from Russia.

-Ukraine received the first tranche of about $3.2 billion from a $17 billion two-year aid programme from the International Monetary Fund last week, which Moscow hopes Kiev will use to cover gas debts.
+Ukraine received the first tranche of about $3.2 billion from a $17 billion two-year aid program from the International Monetary Fund last week, which Moscow hopes Kiev will use to cover gas debts.

 Anatoly Yanovsky, Russia's deputy energy minister, said on Monday Moscow would be ready to continue talks with Kiev on gas only after Kiev paid off its debt.